kora11e/Vulkan_Scene-Render-Engine/README.md

 <h1>Warning!</h1>

-The proejct is currently under development and is not fully functional.
+The project is currently under development and is not fully functional.

 ### How to run?